BeBeRobot/Bewertungstool/README.md

 - docker-compose.yml: Set a (random) database password in the "POSTGRES_PASSWORD" line
 - .env-local:
   - In the "DATABASE_URL" line, replace "your_password" with the same database password as used in docker-compose.yml
-  - If the web server should be reachable under a certain URL (e.g. bewertungtool.mydomain.de), add this URL to the "DOMAIN_ALIASES" line
+  - If the web server should be reachable under a certain domain name (e.g. bewertungtool.mydomain.de), add this URL to the "DOMAIN_ALIASES" line

 Then start the tool using the following command:
 ```bash